SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/microservice-java.md

 Using the endpoint <kbd>location/locations</kbd> will return by default five stored events.
 You can use the `max` parameter to specify a higher number.

 In the Device Management application, navigate to **Devices** > **All devices** and locate your microservice tracker.
-Under **Tracking** you will be able to see a map with the tracked locations.
+Under **Tracking** you will see a map with the tracked locations.
 It is also possible to develop your own web application and customize a map widget.
 Refer to the [Web SDK for Angular](https://cumulocity.com/guides/web/angular/#apps) for more details.

 ![Microservice tracking](/guides/images/microservices-sdk/ms-tracking-map.png)